 Exploring Creation with Mathematics is a relatively new math series from Apologia.
-So far, Level 1 through Level 4 (for grades one through four) are available.
-There are six planned titles in this series.
-Level 5 is scheduled for a 2023 release.
+Level 1 through Level 5 (for grades one through five) are available, and Level 6 is still under development.
 These courses were designed for Christian homeschoolers although the Christian content is almost completely isolated into the “Seeing Our Creator in..." introductory pages at the beginning of each unit.

 The courses utilize hands-on activities to introduce new concepts, worksheets for students to practice concepts, games to enhance learning, and end-of-unit projects that involve many concepts learned in that unit.
 There is a strong emphasis on mastering both math facts and conceptual understanding.
 The courses link mathematical concepts to the real world, primarily through word problems.
 And each title is visually connected to a science theme with icons and illustrations such as those related to insects in Level 3.

 The student textbooks arrange each course into five to seven units.
 Each unit is divided into chapters, and each chapter has a number of lessons.
-These courses each have just over 100 lessons, and one or two additional days are scheduled as project days at the end of most units.
+These courses each have just over 100 lessons (up to 116 in Level 5), and one or two additional days are scheduled as project days at the end of most units.
 The teaching guides have optional lesson-plan charts showing lessons for four days per week.
 The intent is for students to complete one lesson per day, ending most units with a project day.